gantry/docs/pages/01.gantry5/02.basics/03.installation/docs.md

 {% set tab1 %}

-* **Bundle**: This includes the Framework (library, component & plugins), the Gantry template and associated extensions such as RokNavMenu.
+* **Bundle**: This includes the Framework (library, component & plugins), the Gantry template and associated extensions.
 * **Framework**: This contains only the Framework (library, component & plugins).
 * **Template**: This contains just the Gantry template.